nautobot/nautobot-app-golden-config/docs/user/app_faq.md

 * ruckus_fastiron
 * ruckus_smartzone_api

 In many use cases, this can be extended with a custom dispatcher for nornir tasks, which is controlled in the [nornir-nautobot](https://github.com/nautobot/nornir-nautobot) repository.
-Additionally the [`nautobot_plugin_nornir`](https://pypi.org/project/nautobot-plugin-nornir/) provide the ability to leverage the `dispatcher_mapping` configuration parameter to map and/or extend for your environment.
+Additionally you can "roll your own" dispatcher with the `custom_dispatcher` configuration parameter to map and/or extend for your environment.
 Please see the instructions there for further details.

 ## _Why not provide the corrective configurations?_